wordfence/wordfence-cli/docs/Configuration.md

 # Configuration

-Configuration can be set through command line arguments, or configured globally through the wordfence-cli.ini file.
+Configuration can be set through command line arguments, or configured globally through the `wordfence-cli.ini` file.
 Once Wordfence CLI is installed, we recommend running `wordfence configure` to interactively configure Wordfence CLI's global options.

 ## `wordfence configure` Command Line Arguments

 - `-o`, `--overwrite`: Overwrite any existing configuration file without prompting
-- `-r`, `--request-license`: Automatically request a free licenses without prompting
+- `-r`, `--request-license`: Automatically request a free license without prompting
 - `-w`, `--workers`: Specify the number of worker processes to use for malware scanning
 - `-D`, `--default`: Automatically accept the default values for any options that are not explicitly specified.
 This will also result in a free license being requested when terms are accepted.